Karl Schwarzschild: Work

-Thousands of dissertations, articles, and books have since been devoted to the study of Schwarzschild's solutions to the Einstein field equations.
-However, although his best known work lies in the area of general relativity, his research interests were extremely broad, including work in celestial mechanics, observational stellar photometry, quantum mechanics, instrumental astronomy, stellar structure, stellar statistics, Halley's comet, and spectroscopy.
+Schwarzschild's solutions to the Einstein field equations are fundamental to the study of gravitation, as fundamental as Coulomb's law is for electricity.
+In addition, his research interests were extremely broad, including work in celestial mechanics, observational stellar photometry, quantum mechanics, instrumental astronomy, stellar structure, radiative transfer, stellar statistics, Halley's Comet, and spectroscopy.

 Some of his particular achievements include measurements of variable stars, using photography, and the improvement of optical systems, through the perturbative investigation of geometrical aberrations.

 Physics of photography

 While at Vienna in 1897, Schwarzschild developed a formula, now known as the Schwarzschild law, to calculate the optical density of photographic material.
 It involved an exponent now known as the Schwarzschild exponent, which is the $p$ in the formula:

 (where $i$ is optical density of exposed photographic emulsion, a function of $I$, the intensity of the source being observed, and $t$, the exposure time, with $p$ a constant).
 This formula was important for enabling more accurate photographic measurements of the intensities of faint astronomical sources.